-What if humans had to assume the pollination responsibilites of honeybees?
+What if humans had to assume the pollination responsibilities of honeybees?

 Honeybees provide pollination for over 90 crops or one third of our food supply.
 Their pollination services are worth an estimated 15 billion dollars per year.
 Since 2006, honeybees have been mysteriously disappearing.
 This phenomenon is known as colony collapse disorder.

-To draw attention to the human reliance on honeybee pollination, I created satirical objects in the form of hand pollination toolkits, designed to be worn as a functional fashion accessories.
+To draw attention to the human reliance on honeybee pollination, I created satirical hand pollination toolkits.

 With these hand pollination toolsets, one doesn’t have to sacrifice fashion for function.

 By adorning one’s self with a hand pollination tool kit, the wearer would find themselves in an uncomfortable and overwhelming position.